People

 • O Ltd (2022) – advised a management company on complex issues of liability in relation to defective cladding on prospective claims against the developer, original freeholder, current freeholder, structural engineers and architects.

 James regularly advises, drafts pleadings, and attends hearings in general contractual disputes and issues of tortious liability.
-He also has a wealth of experience in specialised matters such as those arising under the Companies Act, asset purchase agreements, finance agreements, telecommunications contracts, forex trading platforms, spread betting platforms, debt claims and PPI claims.
-James also has particular expertise in insolvency matters and is a member of Chambers’ insolvency group.
+He has a wealth of experience in specialised matters such as civil fraud, asset purchase agreements, finance agreements, consumer credit agreements, telecommunications contracts, forex trading platforms, spread betting platforms, cryptocurrency and digital assets.

 Recent Cases